 This gives a total of 72 ms.

-The UE shall complete to release Cell 1 less than (10 ms + Tinterrupt2) from the beginning of time period T4.
-During Dhandover2, the interruption on Cell 2 shall not exceed Tinterrupt2 as defined in TS 38.133 [6] Table 6.1.3.2.2-6 for asynchronous DAPS HO.
+The UE shall complete to release Cell 1 less than Dhandover2 from the beginning of time period T4.
+During Dhandover2, the interruption on Cell 2 shall not exceed Tinterrupt2 as defined in TS 38.133 [6] Table 6.1.3.2.2-7 for asynchronous DAPS HO.

 The handover delay Dhandover2 can be expressed as: TRRC_procedure + Tinterrupt2, where: